Finding password manager apps for macOS is not an easy job.

 In short, RoboForm vaults are one of the safest options out there.

 However, the password generator is not quite impressive.
-You can use it to generate passwords within the software, but unlike LastPass or 1Password, it doesn’t pop-up automatically while filling sign-up forms.
+You can use it to generate strong passwords within the software, but unlike LastPass or 1Password, it doesn’t pop-up automatically while filling sign-up forms.

 I have the same feedback for its security audit function, too.
 Though it can point out weak, duplicate, and old passwords, it doesn’t scan the dark web to trace hidden threats as Dashlane does.